DrazorV/Keystone/README.md

 ## Features & Commands 👻
 - See anyone's guild avatar at full resolution
-- Send invitations at your friends to join you in your chat channel, quickly and easily
+- Send invitations at your friends to join you in your voice channel, quickly and easily
 - Set a channel to become your source of daily memes, as this bot will post memes daily
 - Get a random meme from a big subreddit list.
 - Check the ping of the bot and its server.